HalimaSaadia/NexusNews-client/README.md

 - I have implement authentication by using firebase.
 For any crud operation user will be shown relevant messages.

 - there is also error page.
-If user trying to hit invalid url he/she will be redirected to this page
+If user trying to hit invalid url he/she will be redirected to this pages